ning905/api-sample-client/README.md

 1. Fork and clone this repository
 2. `npm install`
 3. `npm start`
-4. Start json-server.
-In a new terminal: `npx json-server -p 4000 --watch db/db.json`
+4. [NEW] Start json-server.
+In a new terminal: `npx json-server -p 4000 --watch db/db.json --routes db/routes.json`
 5. Visit localhost:4000/contacts to make sure your json-server is running

 ## Requirements
 - A user can **view a list of contacts** at "/" when the app loads.
 	- Each contact should show first name and last name
 	- The list of contacts should be fetched from json-server
 - A user can **create a contact** at "/contacts/add" via a form when the "Add New Contact" menu link is clicked